-The Proposed Plan was posted on district website, in a prominent location on January 18, 2018 and was posted until February 18, 2018.
-The Board of Trustees met on February 19, 2018 to formally discuss, consider, and approve the Proposed Plan.
+The Proposed Plan was posted on district website, in a prominent location on November 7, 2022 and was posted until January 17, 2023.
+After receiving additional feedback from TEA, the Proposed Plan was posted again, with changes, on the district website on February 10, 2023 until March 20, 2023.
+The Board of Trustees met on \\\\\\ to formally discuss, consider, and approve the Proposed Plan.

 The Committee sought input on the Plan from teachers, principals, administrators, other District employees, parents, students and community members.
-Based on the direction provided by the Board and input from various district stakeholders, the Committee proposed this plan.
+Based on the direction provided by the Board and input from various district stakeholders, the Committee proposed this plan